Blocks in flat families of finite-dimensional algebras: Base change of blocks

-Recall that \textit{central} idempotents are isomorphic if and only if they are \textit{equal}, so we do not have to consider isomorphism classes in the definition of ``block bijective''.
-Note that in case $\phi_A$ is idempotent stable, respectively central idempotent stable, it induces a map between the sets of decompositions $\mscr{E}(A)$ and $\mscr{E}(A^S)$, respectively between $\mscr{E}_c(A)$ and $\mscr{E}_c(A^S)$, as defined in \S\ref{block_decompositions}.
-The following lemma reveals two opposing situations in which $\phi_A$ is idempotent stable (and thus central idempotent stable).
+Note that in case $\phi_A$ is idempotent stable, respectively central idempotent stable, it induces a map between the sets of decompositions of $1 \in A$ and $1 \in A^S$ into pairwise orthogonal idempotents, respectively into pairwise orthogonal central idempotents.
+The following lemma shows two situations in which $\phi_A$ is idempotent stable (and thus central idempotent stable).
 We denote by $\msf{Rad}(A)$ the Jacobson radical of $A$.